pytroll/pyresample/docs/source/plot.rst

 -----------------------------------

-As mentioned in the above warning Cartopy should be used rather than Basemap as the letter is not maintained anymore.
+As mentioned in the above warning Cartopy should be used rather than Basemap as the latter is not maintained anymore.

 The above image can be generated using Cartopy instead by utilizing the method `to_cartopy_crs` of the `AreaDefinition` object.